amalie246/PEATA/README.md

 Packaged Easier Access To API's

 ## Introduction
 This project is meant to retrieve data from the TikTok Research API, targeted at researchers with access to the TikTok Research API.
-This version has a simple and straightforward GUI, you can see the more advanced GUI-version here: [LINK]
+This version has a simple and straightforward GUI, you can see the more advanced GUI-version here: https://github.com/ElinEunjung/peata_ver2

 This version can fetch video data with all fields available from the TikTok Research API (https://developers.tiktok.com/doc/research-api-specs-query-videos?enter_method=left_navigation), comment information from a video ID (https://developers.tiktok.com/doc/research-api-specs-query-video-comments?enter_method=left_navigation) and user info by username (https://developers.tiktok.com/doc/research-api-specs-query-user-info?enter_method=left_navigation).
 Other available endpoints are descriptive on the TikTok Developer page.